-In CCR Hansa, only the cross border lines are represented in capacity calculation, and capacity is given to the market in accordance with the mathematical description of sections 4.2.1 and 5.1.1.
+In CCR Hansa, only the cross-border lines are represented in capacity calculation, and capacity is given to the market in accordance with the mathematical description of sections 4.2.1 and 5.1.1.

-In the CCM of CCR Nordic, the inclusion of CNEs in the flow-based capacity calculation is dependent on assessment of whether it is needed from a security of supply reason or if it is socioeconomically feasible to include the CNE as a constraint of the flow-based domain.
+In the CCM of CCR Nordic, the inclusion of CNEs in the flow-based capacity calculation is to be justified based on operational security (subject to a significancy threshold) and economic efficiency.
 If a CNE is not included in the flow-based domain, any congestion of this CNE will have to be handled by use of remedial actions when a security analysis shows that it is needed.